sap-tutorials/Tutorials/tutorials/hcpps-rest-ps-dataset/hcpps-rest-ps-dataset.md

 ---
-title: SAP Cloud for predictive services, Test the "Dataset" service
+title: Test the "Dataset" service
 description: Using a REST client, you will test the "Dataset" SAP Cloud for predictive services
 tags: [ tutorial>beginner, products>sap-cloud-for-predictive-service, products>sap-cloud-platform ]
 ---